charlie-perez-35/DS4002-Group5-Project3/README.md

 Prepare Python - Import the necessary libraries and add-on packages.
 For python you will need to install/install numpy, pandas, os, PIL, PIL.Image, tensorflow, tensorflow.keras, matplotlib.pyplot, shutil

-Run the master script file - In the SCRIPTS folder, download and run the project3_eda.ipynb script in python.
+Run the master script file - In the SCRIPTS folder, download and run the Emotional_Classification_Keras_Model.ipynb script in python.

 Analyze the results - After running the master script, it should result in some graphs and figures.
 Cross reference these with the graphs and figures uploaded in the OUTPUT folder.